 - What happens if you fail an inspection?

-EHO means Environmental Health Officer.
+EHO stands for Environmental Health Officer.
 An EHO is a government-appointed employee tasked to ensure businesses' compliance with environmental codes to protect public health and the environment.

 An EHO can be appointed from a federal, state, or local level to examine businesses.
 The EHO's task includes ensuring that companies manage their waste and that their activities do not negatively affect the environment and the public.